VHDPlus/vhdplus-website/docs/vhdp_datatypes_integer.md

 ## Definition

-Integer, natural and positive are numbers that have a range between two numbers and can be assigned to numbers. <br>
+Integer, natural and positive are numbers that have a range between two numbers and can be assigned to numbers.
-Integer allows numbers from -2,147,483,647 to 2,147,483,647 <br>
-Natural from 0 to 2,147,483,647<br>
+Integer allows numbers from -2,147,483,647 to 2,147,483,647 Natural from 0 to 2,147,483,647
 Positive from 1 to 2,147,483,647

 ## Example